Sale of sanctioned oligarch's Chelsea Football Club approved by U.K. government

 "We will now begin the process of ensuring the proceeds of the sale are used for humanitarian causes in Ukraine, supporting victims of the war," the British government said in a statement.
 "The steps today will secure the future of this important cultural asset and protect fans and the wider football community."

-Delays approving the sale centered on the fate of 1.6 billion pounds ($2 billion) loaned to Chelsea by Abramovich since 2003 that provided the funding to build a men's squad that won 21 trophies during his ownership.
+Delays approving the sale centered on the fate of $2 billion loaned to Chelsea by Abramovich since 2003 that provided the funding to build a men's squad that won 21 trophies during his ownership.
 Government assurances were needed from Abramovich, who has not condemned Russia's war in Ukraine, about writing off the debt that was linked to companies he controlled.

 Boehly has already started attending Chelsea games in recent weeks since the club approved the sale to the consortium that also features Dodgers principal owner Mark Walter, Swiss billionaire Hansjorg Wyss, and funding from private equity firm Clearlake Capital.

-It was a hotly-contested sale process, with four groups in the final running, before Boehly's group was chosen on May 7 after guaranteeing 1.75 billion pounds ($2.2 billion) of investment in the team.
+It was a hotly-contested sale process, with four groups in the final running, before Boehly's group was chosen on May 7 after guaranteeing $2.2 billion of investment in the team.

 Chelsea fans have become accustomed to lavish spending under Abramovich, with more than $1 billion net spending on players.